EnterpriseDB/edb-ref-archs/multi-node-async/README.md

 running in a Virtual Private Cloud, an elastic IP address for the server may also be required.

+6. Configure asynchronous log based replication between the primary and standby nodes, per the database server documentation.

-6. Install EDB Failover manager by visiting the
+7. Install EDB Failover manager by visiting the
 [EDB Repos](https://repos.enterprisedb.com) website to configure the EDB Yum repository (if not already done) and following the steps to install EFM.

-7. Configure EFM on each node in the cluster per the documentation.
+8. Configure EFM on each node in the cluster per the documentation.
 EFM can manage a virtual IP address for the primary node in physical or VMware environments, or may be configured to manage an elastic IP in clould environments through the use of hook scripts.

-8. Use the virtual or elastic IP for connections to the primary database server in the cluster.
+9. Use the virtual or elastic IP for connections to the primary database server in the cluster.
 Read-only connections such as those used for reporting workloads can be directed to any of the servers, provided that it is acceptable that queries run on them may be a few transactions behind the primary.
 The